dbnunes23/PH525/README.md

 # PH525
-## The following page includes the links to all youtube videos for the first four courses in the PH525 Data Analysis series.
+## The following page includes links to the material presented in the first four courses of the PH525 Data Analysis series.
+The links are to the video lectures, the book, and the course itself.
+Note that you must be logged in to EdX in order to access the course material.

 ## PH525.1
 * **Week 1**
-* Testing
 * | Lecture Title  | Video Link | Book Link | Course Link |
 | ------------- | ------------- | ------------- | ------------- |
 | Getting Started with R | [Youtube](https://www.youtube.com/watch?v=p8F_wreHTzw) | [Chapter 0](http://genomicsclass.github.io/book/pages/getting_started.html) | [EdX](https://courses.edx.org/courses/course-v1:HarvardX+PH525.1x+2T2016/courseware/2273065cc0f649b69c1240a58f7ab080/77c6a41ee38544c28d2d95ef7889cdb8/)